 Roman Roads and Pilgrim Trails

 Follow the Roman route: The Limes Hiking Trail (Limes-Wanderweg) stretches for 150 miles/240 km from Miltenberg in the Neckar-Odenwald Nature Reserve to Wilburgstetten and the Swabian-Franconian Forest.
-Walk in the footsteps of pilgrims: You can join part of the Santiago Pilgrimage Trail, a centuries-old route that ends in Santiago de Compostela in Spain.
-In SouthWest Germany, the 8-stage/day hike goes from the medieval town of Rothenburg ob der Tauber to the equally charming cathedral city of Ulm.
+Walk in the footsteps of pilgrims: You can join part of the Santiago Pilgrimage Trail, a hundreds of years old route that ends in Santiago de Compostela in Spain.
+In SouthWest Germany, the 8-stage/day hike goes from the medieval town of Rothenburg ob der Tauber to the no less charming cathedral city of Ulm.

 Gorges and Hiking Heaven

-Don’t miss the Wutach Gorge (Wutachschlucht), nicknamed the “Grand Canyon” of the Black Forest.
-They call the Wutach Gorge (Wutachschlucht), the "Grand Canyon of the Black Forest."
-That may be an exaggeration, but the scenery really is beautiful.
+Don’t miss the Wutach Gorge (Wutachschlucht), nicknamed the "Grand Canyon" of the Black Forest.
+It is not compared with the "Grand Canyon" for nothing - make your own impression of the breathtaking scenery.
 Visit it on a 10-mile/15-km hike that takes about 5 hours.
-The gorge on the Wutach is 650 feet/200 m deep, and rich with flora and fauna: 1,200 ferns and flowers, 1,400 kinds of bugs, and 590 kinds of butterflies!
-Another splendid hiking area is on the hills around the community of Baiersbronn, with endless forests, meadows, valleys and paths that run beside gurgling steams.
+The gorge on the Wutach is 650 feet/200 m deep and rich with flora and fauna: 1,200 ferns and flowers, 1,400 kinds of bugs, and 590 kinds of butterflies!
+Another splendid hiking area stretches around the hills near the community of Baiersbronn which is characterized by endless forests, meadows, valleys, and paths that run beside gurgling steams.

 Traufgänge (Hiking Trails)

 Traufgänge are special hiking trails through spectacular countryside.
 Expect fine views and some surprises: sunshine filtering through dense forest, and Wacholderheide, unusual heath land dotted with juniper trees.
-See silver thistles and orchids, rugged gorges and strangely-shaped rock formations.
+See silver thistles and orchids, rugged gorges and unique shaped rock formations.

 Riding: SouthWest Germany on horseback

-A lovely way to explore the beautiful landscapes, with their orchards, idyllic villages and cozy restaurants, is on horseback.
+A lovely way to explore the beautiful landscapes with their orchards, idyllic villages, and cozy restaurants, is on horseback.
 Thanks to a well-developed network of trails and stables, you can ride from farm to farm along well-marked routes.
-Here are useful contacts, running from north to south in SouthWest Germany.
+Find out more below.